 The natural areas are also ideal for hiking, sightseeing, and learning about the cultural history of the country.
-Perfect for a day trip, weekend gateway, or a week-long adventure, these parks make up for an incredible vacation.
+Perfect for a day trip, a weekend gateway, or a week-long adventure, these parks make for an incredible vacation.

 1. Grand Canyon National Park, Arizona

 Known to be the natural wonder of the world, the Grand Canyon is a sight to behold.
 Needless to say, the Grand Canyon National Park has become one of the most visited parks in America.
 The breathtaking canyon appears magnificent no matter how many times you visit it.

 The natural, multicoloured rocks stand towering over the raging Colorado River.
 The Grand Canyon is immense and measures more than one million acres in size.
 It follows the river for an amazing 277 miles.

 The best photographs are guaranteed from the viewpoints along the South Rim of the Grand Canyon.
 If you would like to avoid the crowds, head to the North Rim, which has fewer tourists.

 The Grand Canyon National Park offers endless hiking opportunities of varying difficulty and length.
 You can also enjoy rafting on the Colorado River, hop on a scenic train ride, or opt for helicopter tours.

 2. Yellowstone National Park, Wyoming